claremacrae/claremacrae.github.io/training/approval_tests.md

 [Register here](https://bit.ly/LegacyCppSept2020) £350 / $450

-The next online workshop is 2 hours a week for 4 weeks
+The next online workshop is 2 hours a week for 4 weeks.

 Tuesdays: 4pm to 6pm GMT (8am to 10am PST)